rolkra/rolkra.github.io/_posts/2021-2-4-lets-grow-trees.md

 * 0.50 is the proportion of male in this node
 * This node contains 100% of all penguins in the data

-Now the algorithm is searching how to split this node into 2 groups with highest possilbe difference in males.
+Now the algorithm is searching how to split this node into 2 groups with highest possible difference in males.
 If body_mass_g >= 3713 there are 67% male (so the majority is male), in the group body_mass_g < 3713 there are only 18% male (so the majority is female).

 These groups can be split again in two subgroups with high difference in males.
 So in the end we get 4 groups, 2 with high proportion of males and 2 with high proportion of females.
 The biggest group is the node on the bottom right, it contains 49% of all penguins.